ibm-cloud-docs/speech-to-text/audio-formats.md

 ## Data limits and compression
 {: #audio-formats-limits}

-The service accepts a maximum of 100 MB of audio data for transcription with a synchronous HTTP or WebSocket request.
-When you recognize long continuous audio streams or large files, take the following steps to ensure that your audio does not exceed the 100 MB data limit:
+The service accepts a maximum of 100 MB of audio data for transcription with a synchronous HTTP or WebSocket request, and 1 GB of audio data with an asynchronous HTTP request.
+When you recognize long continuous audio streams or large audio files, you need to consider and accommodate these data limits.

--   Use a sampling rate no greater than 16 kHz (for broadband models) or 8 kHz (for narrowband models), and use 16 bits per sample.
-The service converts audio recorded at a sampling rate that is higher than the target model (16 kHz or 8 kHz) to the rate of the model.
-So larger frequencies do not result in enhanced recognition accuracy, but they do increase the size of the audio stream.
--   Encode your audio in a format that offers data compression.
-By encoding your data more efficiently, you can send far more audio without exceeding the 100 MB limit.
-Audio formats such as `audio/ogg` and `audio/mp3` significantly reduce the size of your audio stream.
-You can use these formats to send greater amounts of audio with a single request.

-If you compress the audio too severely with the `audio/ogg` format, you can lose some recognition accuracy.
-To be safe, retain a bit rate of at least 24 kbps for your audio.
+One way to maximize the amount of audio data that you can pass with a speech recognition request is to use a format that offers [Compression](/docs/speech-to-text?topic=speech-to-text-audio-terminology#audio-terminology-compression).
+There are two basic types of compression, lossy and lossless.
+The audio format and compression algorithm that you choose can have a direct impact on the accuracy of speech recognition.

+Audio formats that use lossy compression significantly reduce the size of your audio stream.
+But compressing the audio too severely can result in lower transcription accuracy.
+You can't hear the difference, but the service is much more sensitive to such data loss.

 ### Comparing approximate audio sizes
 {: #audio-formats-compare-sizes}